artefactual/atom-docs/dev-manual/env/compose.rst

 Docker Compose
 ==============

-Linux containers and Docker are radically changing the way that applications are developed, built, distributed and deployed.
+Linux containers and Docker have radically changed the way applications are developed, built, distributed and deployed.
 The AtoM team is experimenting with new workflows that make use of containers.
 This document introduces our new development workflow based on Docker and `Docker Compose <https://docs.docker.com/compose/>`__.
 The latter is a tool that help us to run multi-container applications like AtoM